trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D11 - December 9, 2017
+Continued with React from the Ground Up.
+Refactored my counter to use ES6.

 ### R1D10 - December 8, 2017
 Continued with React from the Ground Up.
 Refactored my counter program to make the components reusable, then began work on my ES6 build challenge, which involves taking my counter and refactoring it to use ES6.